-Do I Have a Right to Compensation for a Pedestrian Accident?
+Do I Have a Right to Compensation after an accident?

 If you were injured in a pedestrian accident as a result of a driver’s careless or intentional conduct, you may have a right to be compensated for your injuries and other losses, such as wages you could not earn while recovering from your injuries.
 There are two options after a pedestrian accident: filing a claim with the driver’s insurance company or filing a personal injury lawsuit in civil court.

 If the driver was insured at the time of the accident, you can file a claim with the driver’s insurance company.
-The claim negotiation and settlement process can be time consuming and difficult to navigate without assistance from a lawyer.
+The claim negotiation and settlement process can be time-consuming and difficult to navigate without assistance from a lawyer, even if there is clear liability.
 The claims adjuster from the insurance company will try to settle your claim for as little as possible and will require you to give up your rights to sue the driver in court in exchange for paying your claim.

 Because pedestrian accidents can cause such devastating injuries, filing a personal injury lawsuit is often the only way to get the compensation you deserve.